niharshah/goldstandard-reviewer-paper-match/README.md

 ## data

-The dataset folder contains six items:
+The dataset folder contains the data we collect in this work and comprises six items:

 *1. evaluations.csv*